microsoft/pyright/docs/typed-libraries.md

 Type checkers will also typically treat variables that are named using all upper-case characters as constants.

-In both cases, it is OK to omit the declared type of a constant if it is assigned a literal str, int, or bool value.
+In both cases, it is OK to omit the declared type of a constant if it is assigned a literal str, int, float, bool or None value.
 In such cases, the type inference rules are clear and unambiguous, and adding a literal type annotation would be redundant.

 ```python
 # All-caps constant with inferred type